Iconic French New Wave director Jean-Luc Godard dead at 91

 Some of global cinema’s greatest directors counted Godard’s boundary-breaking work as an influence, including Quentin Tarantino, Bernardo Bertolucci, Brian De Palma and Jonathan Demme.

-Tweeted “Black Swan” director Darren Aronofsky: “rip godard. learned a lot from my vhs copy of breathless… thank you maestro.”
+“Black Swan” director Darren Aronofsky tweeted: “learned a lot from my vhs copy of breathless… thank you maestro.”

 Godard took potshots at Hollywood over the years.